-We are very excited to announce that our library is in the process of implementing OpenAthens authentication.
-This will replace our former platform, EZProxy.
+We are very excited to announce that our library has implemented OpenAthens authentication.
+This replaces our former platform, EzProxy.
 It will affect all users of library electronic resources.

 OpenAthens is an access management platform, allowing libraries to enable and monitor access to subscribed online content.
 Access and authentication are managed simply, securely and effectively while providing insight and data that supports the information needs of the institution.

-There will be no change to the number of resources the library subscribes to, so you should still be able to continue with your work and research with very little disruption to your workflow.
+There are no changes to the number of resources the library subscribes to, so you should still be able to continue with your work and research with very little disruption to your workflow.
 One exception is the bookshelf in Proquest Ebook Central.
 Users who use this feature in Proquest Ebook Central will have their accounts reset and will have to download their e-books again.